vdhamer/Photo-Club-Hub/.github/README.md

 This is important because this allows the app to **support more clubs**.
-But is also also necessary in order to give clubs **control** over their own data: a club knows best what to mention about what's special about the club, who the current members are, who the club officers are, and - maybe most importantly - which images to include in member portfolios.
+But is also also necessary in order to give clubs **control** over their own data: a club knows best what to mention regarding the club, who the current members are, who the club officers are, and - maybe most significantly - which images to include in member portfolios.

 To add a club to the app, the app distinguishes 3 levels of information:

-- `Level 1` contains the club’s name and location.
+- `Level 1` is basically the club’s name and location.
 - `Level 2` lists the club's members.
 - `Level 3` adds links to member portfolios.</p>

-These layers are called `Levels` here because they need to be provided in ascending order and, whenever the `Level` of a club increases, additional app features automatically become available for that club.
+These layers of information are called `Levels` here because they need to be submitted in ascending order and, whenever the `Level` of a club increases, additional app features are automatically enabled for that club.
-A club can incidentally take as long as needed before going to a next level.
+A club can incidentally take as long as needed before proceeding to a next level.

-This means that an app user may see clubs at different `Levels` throughout the app.
+This means that an app user can encounter clubs at different `Levels` throughout the app.
-To the user this simply means that some clubs have more shared information than others.
+To the user this simply means that some clubs have shared more types of information than others.

 Museums are added in the same way, although `Level 2` and `Level 3` are not applicable.